Biographies

 Beginning of Paper

 Theseus More strange than true.
 I never may believe These antic fables nor these fairy toys.
 Lovers and madmen have such seething brains, Such shaping fantasies, that apprehend More than cool reason ever comprehends.
 The lunatic, the lover, and the poet Are of imagination all compact.
 One sees more devils than vast hell can hold: That is the madman.
-The lover, all as frantic Sees Helen's beauty in a bro ....
+The lover, all as frantic Sees Helen's beauty in a brow of Egypt. ....

 Middle of Paper

 .... their hearts would have them.
 This place where the line between dream and reality blurs is an important theme of the play.
 Theseus is also a lover, but his affair with Hippolyta is based upon the cold reality of war, "Hippolyta, I wooed thee with my sword, And won thy love doing thee injuries..."(I,i,16-17).
 He is eager to wed Hippolyta and marriage is the place where reason and judgement rule.
-He wins the hand of his bride through action not through flattery, kisses and sigh ....
+He wins the hand of his bride through action not through flattery, kisses and sighs inspired by h ....

 Word Count: 556 Register To View Full Paper